ajaayushdeku/Web-Technology-Git-Practice/Lab/Lab2/README.md

 #### -It's properties are executed when the cursor clicks the element.

 ## :visited
-#### -It's properties are executed when element has been visited.
+#### -It's properties are executed when element has already been visited.

 ## :disabled
-#### -It's properties are executed when element is in disabled state.
+#### -It's properties are executed when element is in disabled state i.e. if it can't be activated.